tokend/js-sdk/README.md

 #### Help!
 I'm having trouble installing the SDK on Windows

-Unfortunately, the Stellar platform development team mostly works on OS X and Linux, and so sometimes bugs creep through that are specific to Windows.
+Unfortunately, the Stellar platform development team mostly works on OS X and Linux, and so sometimes bugs creep through that are specific to windows.
 When installing js-sdk on windows, you might see an error that looks similar to the following:

 ```shell
 error MSB8020: The build tools for v120 (Platform Toolset = 'v120 ') cannot be found.
 To build using the v120 build tools, please install v120 build tools.
 Alternatively, you may upgrade to the current Visual Studio tools by selecting the Project menu or right-click the solution, and then selecting "Retarget solution"